 Figure 2.
-Model bias (a) and correlation coefficient (b) of simulated climatological mean surface methane concentrations against NOAA GMD observations for the 1983-2017 time period.
+Model bias (a) and correlation coefficient (b) of simulated climatological mean surface methane against NOAA GMD observations for 1983-2017.
 GMD sites with at least 20-year observations are selected for model climatological evaluation.
 In Fig.2a, each red square or blue cross represents model mean bias by S0Aopt or S0Wopt at the corresponding GMD site.
 Root-mean-square-error (RMSE) is shown for all the GMD sites in Fig.2a.
-In Fig.2b, each red square or blue cross represents correlation of climatological seasonal variability by S0Aopt or S0Wopt at the corresponding GMD site.
+In Fig.2b, each red square or blue cross is the correlation coefficient for climatological seasonal variability by S0Aopt or S0Wopt at the corresponding GMD site.
 Spatial correlation (R) is shown for all the GMD sites in Fig.2b.